Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

 \section{Proof techniques}

 The proofs of \cref{thm:1_dep_berry_esseen_3P,thm:1_dep_berry_esseen_4P} are somewhat involved and contains multiple steps.
-To ease the reader in, below we sketch the proof for a simplified and weaker version of our bounds, assuming $3 \leq q$ and $1$-dependence, instead of $1$-ring dependence.
+For the reader's convenience, below we sketch the proof of a simplified and weaker version of our bounds, assuming $3 \leq q$ and $1$-dependence, instead of $1$-ring dependence.
 In this particular case, we have $X_1 \indep X_n$.
 This results in a Berry--Esseen bound similar to the one presented \cref{thm:1_dep_berry_esseen_3P}, but with

 in place of $\bar{L}_3$ and $\bar{\nu}_q$, respectively.
 In the proof, we use the inductive relationship between anti-concentration bounds and Kolmogorov-Smirnov statistics.
 Anti-concentration refers to the probability of a random variable to be contained in a small subset (typically an annulus).
-An anti-concentration probability bound for the Gaussian distribution that is commonly used in the recent literature on high-dimensional central limit theorem is that established by \citet{nazarov2003maximal} \citep[see also][]{chernozhukov2017detailed}, who derived an upper bound for the probability that a Gaussian random vector is contained in $A_{r,\delta} \equiv \{x \in \reals^p: x \preceq r + \delta\mathbf{1}\} \setminus \{x \in \reals^p: x \preceq r - \delta\mathbf{1}\}$ for $r \in \reals^p$ and $\delta \in [0, \infty)$.
+An anti-concentration probability bound for the Gaussian distribution that is commonly used in the recent literature on high-dimensional central limit theorem is that established by \citet{nazarov2003maximal} \citep[see also][]{chernozhukov2017detailed}, who derived an upper bound for the probability that a Gaussian random vector is contained in $A_{r,\delta} \equiv \{x \in \reals^p: x_k \leq r_k + \delta, \forall k \in [p]\} \setminus \{x \in \reals^p: x_k \leq r_k - \delta, \forall k \in [p]\}$ for $r \in \reals^p$ and $\delta \in [0, \infty)$.

 \begin{lemma}[Gaussian anti-concentration inequality; \citealp{nazarov2003maximal,chernozhukov2017detailed}] For a random vector $Y \dist N(0,\Sigma)$ in $\reals^p$, $r \in \reals^p$, and $\delta \in [0, \infty)$,